 CASA Fort Road is home base for various programs such as School Age Services (SAS), FASTRACS, and the Community Geographic Team.
 Featuring facilities such as a Snoezelen room and multiple observation rooms, CASA Fort Road plays an important role in serving Edmonton and area children and their families.

 13415A Fort Road NW, Edmonton, Alberta and can be reached at

 CASA Centre is CASA's brand new state-of-the-art facility, opened in 2016.
-Designed with a trauma-informed approach in mind, this facility is home to the Adolescent and Children's Day Programs, and features a cultural room for spirituality and meditation, a Snoezelen room, music and art therapy spaces, a fully-equipped gym, and multiple other recreational rooms and equipment.
+Designed with a trauma-informed approach in mind, this facility is home to the CASA's Day Programs, and features a cultural room for spirituality and meditation, a Snoezelen room, music and art therapy spaces, a fully-equipped gym, and multiple other recreational rooms and equipment.

 CASA Centre is located at 10645 63 Ave NW, Edmonton, Alberta

 Located just off Jasper Avenue in the Peace Hills Trust Tower, CASA Downtown houses CASA's Evaluation and Research team.
 It also serves as CASA's corporate headquarters, and is home to the CASA Foundation.